 Now all the unique values from the column have been selected to a separate location.
 Now use the previous COUNTIF formula

-Now you need to use the criteria from this extracted column in order to get the occurrence number for each of the values.
+You need to use the criteria from this extracted column in order to get the occurrence number for each of the values.

 Write the formula or use Excel AutoFill.